MyadaRoshdi/P2/writeup.md

  31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31
  31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31 31]

- **Conclusion** As shown above, the data is originally not randonly distributed so I will perform data shuffling.
+ **Conclusion: ** As shown above, the data is originally not randonly distributed so I will perform data shuffling.

  * This is a sample of output classes in Tranng set after Shuffle: